- Home

 Focus on one resolution at a time

-Trying to achieve all your goals at once can be daunting and overwhelming.
-Take one goal at a time, and get comfortable achieving it before tackling something else.
+Trying to achieve all your goals at once can feel daunting and overwhelming.
+So, try to take one goal at a time and get comfortable achieving it before tackling something else.

 Set realistic, manageable goals